mcjurij/funwitheigen/README.md

-A DFT and a FFT.
+Various Fourier transform experiments.
 It's just me playing around.

 Build and use instructions in the respective source file.